waymo-research/waymo-open-dataset/README.md

 The Waymo Open Dataset is composed of two datasets - the Perception dataset with high resolution sensor data and labels for 1,950 scenes, and the Motion dataset with object trajectories and corresponding 3D maps for 103,354 scenes.

+## May 2022 Update
+We released v1.3.2 of the Perception dataset to improve the quality and accuracy of the labels.
+ - Updated 3D semantic segmentation labels, for better temporal consistency and to fix mislabeled points.
+ - Updated 2D key point labels to fix image cropping issues.
+ - Added `num_top_lidar_points_in_box` in [dataset.proto](waymo_open_dataset/dataset.proto) for the 3D Camera-Only Detection Challenge.

 ## April 2022 Update
 We released v1.3.1 of the Perception dataset to support the 2022 Challenges and have updated this repository accordingly.
  - Added metrics (LET-3D-APL and LET-3D-AP) for the 3D Camera-Only Detection Challenge.